physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/ecg-module.md

     img="user-guide/physioanalyzers/ecg-module-correction-r-1.png"
     title= "R-Peak correction 1"
     id="correction-1"
-    caption="
-    Excluding an erroneous R-peak, located at approximately 341 seconds: first select the section in the ECG axes using the left mouse button, then select the disregard option from the popup menu.
+    caption="Excluding an erroneous R-peak, located at approximately 341 seconds: first select the section in the ECG axes using the left mouse button, then select the disregard option from the popup menu." %}
-    " %}

 {% include image.html
     img="user-guide/physioanalyzers/ecg-module-correction-r-2.png"
     title= "R-Peak correction 2"
     id="correction-2"
-    caption="
-    An R-peak exclusion zone has now been created, and the erroneous R-peak removed.
-Notice how the IBIs and IHR lines are updated.
+    caption="An R-peak exclusion zone has now been created, and the erroneous R-peak removed.
+Notice how the IBIs and IHR lines are updated." %}
-    " %}

 Conversely, a missed R-peak results in a single distinctly long IBI.
 This can be corrected by inserting an IBI exclusion zone over the long IBI.
 Missed R-peaks can be caused by temporary loss of transmission when using wireless systems.
 In those cases, the loss of transmission produces a flat-line in the raw signal, which can sometimes be seen at the spot where the missing R-peak is expected to have been.